In The Margins: Part 3

 1. The Zen of Creativity by John Diado Loori (how the Buddhist practice of Zen can shape a creative life)

-2. The Creative Act: A Way of Being by Rick Rubin (a popular creative director and producer reminds us how to balance our chill and our discipline)
+2. The Creative Act: A Way of Being by Rick Rubin (a hyped creative director and producer reminds us how to balance our chill and our discipline)

 3. Offline Matters by Jess Henderson (a critical look at our industry’s dependence on the internet)